Ramakant Khalap: Political career

 There is a school named after him called Ramakant Khalap High School at Mandrem, Goa.
 He is Chairman of a Multi State Scheduled Co-operative Bank called The Mapusa Urban Co-operative Bank of Goa (Bank of Goa).
 He formed Bardez Bazaar, a consumers cooperative society to cater needs of consumers of Goa.
 He was President of the Goa Cricket Association.
 Ramakant Khalap is actively involved with Konkan Marathi Sahitya Parishad, Samrat Club, Gomantak Marathi Parishad and Kala Academy Goa.
 Khalap is also a trustee of the Pravara Medical Trust which runs medical and other colleges at Pravaranagar, Maharashtra.

 Khalap has several developmental achievements to his credit.
 As Deputy Chief Minister of Goa and Minister of Social Welfare Department he started Dayanand Social Security Scheme of old age pension which he named after Dayanand Bandodkar.

 He was instrumental in forming the Konkan Railway Corporation and start the Konkan Railway along with Prof. Madhu Dandawate, George Fernandes and others.
-He successfully lead the pro-railway agitation against the opposition to Konkan Railway in Goa.
+He successfully led the pro-railway agitation against the opposition to Konkan Railway in Goa.

 When Khalap became MP on the first day of the house itself in a speech on reference to the late President of India Neelam Sanjiva Reddy, Khalap demanded that best remembrance for the late President would be completion of a Bridge at Dhargal on NH 17 whose foundation stone was laid by Neelam Sanjiva Reddy.

 All the Lok Sabha members were so impressed that Khalap was successful in getting completion of two bridges, one on NH 17 at Dhargal and another one on Chapora river at Mandrem.
 Khalap, later as a Minister in H. D. Deve Gowda Government was instrumental in getting the International Airport for Goa at Mopa.

 As Minister of Water Resources of Goa, Khalap completed River Linkage project, linking all the rivers and water bodies and further brought water of Tillari Irrigation Project to Goa ending water shortage of Goa.

 Khalap got created the Information Technology Department for Govt. of Goa and was the first IT Minister of Goa.
 All the notable work of Goa in IT sector is due to Bhaie, even when he was in opposition, Khalap secured interest of ordinary Goans in every field.